WolframResearch/LibraryLinkUtilities/README.rst

    :target: https://actual-github-link-goes.here
    :class: with-shadow float-left

 :dfn:`LibraryLink Utilities` (abbr.
-LLU) is a set of modern C++ wrappers over most parts of :term:`LibraryLink` - the Wolfram Language framework for connecting to C/C++ libraries.
-LLU started as an internal Wolfram project which can now be used as a stand-alone library and is available publicly on GitHub.
+LLU) is an open-source library consisting of modern C++ wrappers over most parts of :term:`LibraryLink` - the Wolfram Language framework for connecting to C and C++ libraries.
 The official documentation including use instructions can be found here:

 **TODO: Provide the link to the release documentation (likely on Github Pages)**